Course Catalog

 Advanced Graphic Design

-Prerequisite: Fundamentals of Art and Design and Beginning Graphic Design
+Prerequisite: Fundamentals of Art and Beginning Graphic Design

-The course is a continuation of Beginning Graphic Design, expanding to projects that are larger and more complex in scale.
-Students learn the business and marketing side of design, and create digital art and designs using Adobe Photoshop and InDesign software programs.
-A final project consists of creating an original brand and all the parts of the brand’s visual identity.
+The course builds on Beginning Graphic Design, expanding to larger, more complex projects.
+Students learn the business and marketing side of design and create digital art and designs using Adobe Photoshop and InDesign.
+A final project involves creating an original brand and all elements of its visual identity.

 1 credit

-This course is designed for soprano and alto singers in 9th grade or any upperclass student without prior choral singing experience.
-It is an introduction to music literacy, vocal technique and the choral art.
+This course is designed for all soprano and alto singers in 9th grade or any upperclass student without prior choral singing experience.
+It is an introduction to music literacy, vocal technique, and the choral art.
 Special focus is placed on the needs of the developing adolescent voice with repertoire and methods specific to the treble instrument.
 The choir sings for chapel services and may participate in appropriate festivals in the metro area.
-The choir sings music of all time periods and performs both a cappella and accompanied literature.
-This class is a prerequisite to Singers.
-Auditions for Singers will be held each spring.
+The choir performs music from all eras, both a cappella and accompanied.
 Students may repeat this class as often as they wish.
-Grading criteria include concert performances, daily theory work, individual lessons with instructor and performance review papers.
+Grading criteria include concert performances, daily theory work, vocal skill assessments, and individual lessons with the instructor.

 1 credit

-This course is designed for tenor and bass singers in 9th grade or any upperclass student without prior choral singing experience.
-It is an introduction to music literacy, vocal technique and the choral art.
-Special focus is placed on the needs of the developing adolescent voice with repertoire and methods specific to lower voices.
+This course is designed for 9th-grade tenor and bass singers and for any upperclass student without prior choral singing experience.
+It is an introduction to music literacy, vocal technique, and the choral art.
+Special focus is placed on the needs of the developing adolescent voice with repertoire and methods specific to changing and changed voices.
 The choir sings for chapel services and may participate in appropriate festivals in the metro area.
-The choir sings music of all time periods and performs both a cappella and accompanied literature.
-This class is a prerequisite to Singers.
-Auditions for Singers will be held each spring.
+The choir performs music from all eras, both a cappella and accompanied.
 Students may repeat this class as often as they wish.
-Grading criteria include concert performances, daily theory work, individual lessons with instructor and performance review papers.
+Grading criteria include concert performances, daily theory work, vocal skill assessments, and individual lessons with the instructor.

 Singers